 Today we have IoT-enhanced access to the work place that adds substantial information to the apps used with the eye wear and related tech such as sensor-enabled gloves.
 An example of a particularly useful AR application is its use in guiding medical technicians – utilizing AR eye wear with built-in infrared capabilities – to locate real veins in real arms for intravenous applications.
-Hospitals have seen tremendous IV productivity improvements here that also deliver enhanced patient satisfaction.
+Hospitals have seen tremendous clinician IV productivity improvements here that also deliver directly to the holy grail of enhanced patient satisfaction.
 This example scratches the surface of what will be created in 2018.

 From an IoT perspective, machine learning-based automated advisers will take advantage of the data being reported ongoing from the field and be able to determine when service calls are necessary and when parts need to be replaced in complicated machinery (e.g. high speed elevators in skyscrapers) – ahead of actual failure.
 2018 will bring major new efforts in creating standards for infrastructure and machinery maintenance and support – with the goal of driving productivity up and significantly reducing the costs of doing business.

 In 2017 we spent an entire year following the AI hiring practices and M&A activity of the major tech vendors.
-To be sure, it was all about hiring engineers and scientists with expertise in artificial intelligence (AI) or buying companies focused on AI.
+To be sure, it was all about gaining access to engineers and scientists with expertise in artificial intelligence (AI) or buying companies focused on AI.
 Meanwhile, IBM spent 2017 pushing the term “cognitive” across all of its technology platforms – by which it means delivering capabilities that begin to “think” for themselves.
-Whereas machine learning is about extracting valuable intelligence based on real world info and facts and reacting to them, AI begins to address understanding the potential interconnections between our ever expanding base of knowledge.
+Whereas machine learning is about extracting valuable intelligence based on real world info and facts and reacting to them in useful ways, AI begins to address understanding the potential interconnections between our ever expanding bases of knowledge.